Guesthouse Linen Bedding. All You Need To Know

 What bedding a guesthouse should offer its visitors for a pleasant stay?

-- One duvet which is a type of blanket with interchangeable covers.
+a type of blanket with interchangeable covers.

 - One duvet cover to protect the duvet during use.